domainmod/domainmod/README.md

 4. In a web browser, visit the URL where you just installed the DomainMOD and then click the Install link.
 For example, http://yourdomain.com/dm/ or http://yourdomain.com/domainmod/.

-5. After a few seconds a message should appear letting you know that the installation was successful.
+5. After a few seconds a message will appear letting you know that the installation was successful.

 6. If you have any problems during installation please see the Support section below.